gSchool/DNA-release-3/03-Phase-B/01_strategy.md

 ##### !question

-When will your program require an acquisition plan?
+When does your program require an acquisition plan?

 ##### !end-question

 ##### !options

-* To support approval for a specific acquisition activity.
+* When seeking approval for a specific acquisition activity.
 * To support the overall approach and strategy for the lifecycle of the entire, overarching program.
 * If you are **not** utilizing Simplified Acquisition Procedures.
 * It is required to initiate and approve a program.